-If your health plan includes prescription drug benefits from Blue Cross and Blue Shield of Minnesota, your benefits are administered by Prime Therapeutics.
-Prime Therapeutics is our pharmacy benefits manager.
-You will be taken to Prime Therapeutics’ web site for access to the drug list (formulary), pharmacy search and other resources.
+If your health plan includes prescription drug benefits from Blue Cross and Blue Shield of Minnesota, your benefits are administered by Prime Therapeutics, our pharmacy benefits manager.
+The links below will take you to Prime Therapeutics’ website.
+You'll see the covered drug list, find a pharmacy and other resources.

 Search the drug list

-The drug list, also called a formulary, is a list of generic and brand-name drugs covered by a health plan.
+The drug list, is a list of generic and brand-name drugs covered by a health plan.
+It's also called a formulary.
 Not all drugs on the list may be covered by your plan.
-Review your benefit plan materials for details.
+Review your plan materials for details.

-When you click the link below, you’ll be asked to choose a drug list.
-If you’re not sure which list to choose, check your plan materials or call the number on the back of your member ID card.
+With the links below, you’ll be asked to choose a drug list.
+If you’re not sure which list to choose, check your plan materials.
+Or, call the number on the back of your member ID card.

 Find a pharmacy